-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 The situation has seen lobbyists turn to apps like Microsoft Teams, Skype for Business, TeamWork, WhatsApp, and Zoom to speak to EU officials, they said.

-"Nothing beats [real] face-to-face contact," for Tom Parker, the chief executive of Cambre, a Brussels-based lobby firm.
+"Nothing beats [real] face-to-face contact," Tom Parker, the chief executive of Cambre, a Brussels-based lobby firm, said.

-And others felt "awkward" trying to break the ice with new contacts by phone.
+And others felt "awkward" trying to break the ice by phone with people they had never met before.

-But "it really helps to see the people we're talking with, so we're encouraging everyone to turn on their video," Weber Chandwick's Vicente Cristina said.
+But "it really helps to see who we're talking with, so we're encouraging everyone to turn on their video," Weber Chandwick's Vicente Cristina said.

-The new way of working also had its upside, some noted.
+The new way of working had its advantages, some noted.

 "Everyone suddenly has time to read and respond to our requests immediately," Alber & Geiger's Geiger said.